Bachelor of Science in Nursing – American Indian program

 (NCLEX-RN), and begin their rewarding career in healthcare.

-Download the BSN information packet for further details.
+Download the AIP BSN information packet for further details.

 Getting ready to apply?
-Review the School of Nursing admissions process.
+Please download the American Indian Program application to review the School of Nursing admissions process.